zalando/skipper/readme.md

 ##### Frontend

-In the below example, there is a frontend and a backend:
+In the example below, there is a frontend and a backend:

     Path("/") -> "https://example.com:4545"

 The frontend is specified by `Path("/")`, and it means that requests with path `/` will be forwarded through this route.

-Further fronted examples:
+Further frontend examples:

     Path("/static/<string>")
     PathRegexp(/\.html(?.*)?$/)